15. Coaches must watch their players in competitions

 Emotional responses

-Badminton CompetitionsThis has always been of the biggest benefits of going to tournaments
+Badminton CompetitionsThis has always been one of the biggest benefits of going to tournaments.

 How your players respond emotionally to all the different situations is very interesting.
-Keep your eyes open for obvious situations such as reactions to winning, losing, on courts distractions (scoring mistakes, line calls, etc).
+Keep your eyes open for obvious situations such as reactions to winning, losing, and on-court distractions (scoring mistakes, line calls, etc).

 How often do you discuss with your players how they could react in a competition, or do you leave this to chance and hope that they “gain experience” without your preparations?